MoPaMo/verba/README.md

 # verba

 AI powered language learning app!
-Written in React + NextJS, will use an express server and gpt-4o-mini for chats / lesson gnerations.
+Written in React + NextJS, will use an express server and gpt-4o-mini for chats / lesson generation.

 !
 This is a WIP because I meeded to ship it for sticky holidays, so for now just the layout works... !